michielkauwatjoe/Circus/README.md

 # Circus

-Generative art project.
+Generative graphics & animation toolbox.
+In development.
 See http://www.michielkauwatjoe.com/r-d/references/ for a list of research.